LAION-AI/laion.ai/blog/laion-aesthetics.md

 We provided Stable Diffusion - team led by Robin Rombach and Patrick Esser with LAION-Aesthetics V2, who used the 5+ subset to train [Stable Diffusion V1]( https://github.com/CompVis/stable-diffusion/tree/ce05de28194041e030ccfc70c635fe3707cdfc30#stable-diffusion-v1 ) model.

+## What's next?

 At the moment we are translating all 2,15B samples from LAION 5B of the multilingual subset to English using the 1,2B parameter [M2M-100]( https://github.com/facebookresearch/fairseq/tree/main/examples/m2m_100 ) model .

 This will allow us to roughly double the size of V2.

+Additionally, we are already working on new multimodal large-scale dataset, this time at webpage-level, similar to the interleaved image-text dataset Deepmind used for [Flamingo]( https://www.deepmind.com/blog/tackling-multiple-tasks-with-a-single-visual-language-model ), but also with audio & video files ... and much, much bigger. :)

-Stay tuned & keep checking our blog for more datasets in the near future. :)
+Stay tuned & keep checking our blog for more datasets in the near future.

 If you have any questions or comments or the wish to support our efforts, don’t hesitate to join our Discord community and contact us: